zwang695/alexa-skills-list/README.md

 *Alexa, ask Boston Transit if there are any alerts on the green line*

-Checks the MTBA system for any alerts on the subway or commuter rail lines
+Checks the MBTA system for any alerts on the subway or commuter rail lines

 ***